Gary Oliver

 Highlights of Emmeline's practice include:

-- acting for the claimant in a 6-week trial in the Employment Tribunal, bringing claims for whistleblowing and parental leave detriment (Zarembok v BP Plc and others, 2021);
+• acting for the claimant in a 6-week trial in September and October 2021 in the Employment Tribunal, bringing claims for whistleblowing and parental leave detriment;

 Emmeline has taught employment law at the Universities of Cambridge and Oxford since 2017.
 She has been a volunteer with the FRU since 2016, and Advocate since 2020, acting pro bono in various employment matters.
 She has completed Advocate's "25 for 25" this year.
 Before coming to the Bar, Emmeline qualified and worked as a social worker in child protection services.
 She went on to practice in a family court team, working with children and their families in care proceedings.
 She has a particular interest in legal issues relating to children's welfare and safeguarding.